Form Teams Milestone¶

 - Repo master: helps everyone setup their git.

-It helps us if you set your real name in your profile, at least your first name.
+Set you real name in your GitHub profile, or at least your first name, if possible.

-Add a wiki page (or more) to your repo titled “Team Organization” and list there the decisions you made on the questions (1-8) above.
+Add a wiki page (or more) to your repo titled "Team Organization" and list there the decisions you made on the questions 2,3, and 4 above, along with any pother pertinent information for the team.
 Note that you will be turning in many of the early Milestones as wiki pages, so think about how you will organize your wiki.